nokyan/resources/README.md

 If you've built Resources natively or installed it from a traditional package manager such as `apt` or `dnf`, or if you've built Resources yourself, typing `resources` in a terminal will start Resources.
 If you've built Resources as a Flatpak, type `flatpak-builder --run flatpak_app build-aux/net.nokyan.Resources.Devel.json resources` into your terminal or use one of the aforementioned IDEs to do that automatically.

-## To-do

-The following list is *roughly* in order of their importance with the most important item being first in the list.

-- Translations
-- Battery usage and details

 ## Contributing

 If you have an idea, bug report, question or something else, don't hesitate to [open an issue](https://github.com/nokyan/resources/issues)!
 Translations are always welcome.